San Diego Zoo

 Baby Orangatang Playing with Bamboo at the San Diego Zoo

-Of course, who could forget the cute koalas!
+Who could forget the cute koalas!
 Experience the rare sight of these beautiful, nearly extinct animals at eye-level as you walk on elevated walkways that surround their Queenslander-style care center.

 Other animals to see include: